• prelude.ls is a functionally oriented utility library.

 sort-with

-Takes a binary function which compares two items and returns either -1, 0, or 1, and sorts the inputted list using that function.
+Takes a binary function which compares two items and returns either a positive number, 0, or a negative number, and sorts the inputted list using that function.
 The original list is not modified.

 f = (x, y) ->